 xChange podcast with Dr. Rebecca Loya (podcast) by NSVRC (2013).
 This podcast features an interview with Dr. Loya discussing her research on the economic impacts of sexual violence.
 In part one Dr. Loya shares key findings and in part two she shares implications for the field.

-Workplace Violence, 1993-2009: National Crime Victimization Survey and the Census of Fatal Occupational Injuries (18 p.) by U.S. Department of Justice (2011).
+Workplace Violence, 1993-2009: National Crime Victimization Survey and the Census of Fatal Occupational Injuries (18 p.) by Erika Harrell (2011).
 This report provides an overview, trends and characteristics of workplace violence from 1993-2009 using data from the National Crime Victimization Survey.

 Extent, Nature, and Consequences of Rape Victimization: Findings from the National Violence Against Women Survey (46 p.) by Patricia Tjaden and Nancy Thoennes (2006).
 This report details the findings of the National Violence Against Women Survey.
-An estimated 1.1 million women and 2.3 million men have been victimized by a coworker.
+The survey found that 19.4% of female victims and 9.7% of male victims raped as an adult said their victimization caused them to lose time from work.

 Costs of Sexual Violence in Iowa (25 p.) by Jingzhen Yang, Ni Zhang, Ted R. Miller, and Binnie LeHew (2009).
 This report examines the cost of sexual violence in Iowa.
 Sexual Violence in Iowa cost about $5.8 billion in 2009.
 Loss of work accounted for $132,944,000.

-Costs of Sexual Violence in Minnesota (20 p.) by Minnesota Department of Health.
+Costs of Sexual Violence in Minnesota (20 p.) by Minnesota Department of Health (2007).
 This report examines the costs of sexual violence in Minnesota.
 Sexual assault cost Minnesotans almost $8 billion, with 6% of the total accounting for lost work.

 Sexual Violence & the Workplace: Annotated Bibliography (8 p.) by National Sexual Violence Resource Center (2013).
 This annotated bibliography provides resources on the connections between sexual violence and employment.
 The resources highlighted in this guide can shed light on the needs of survivors and provide information on opportunities for prevention.